cacaprog/learning-projects/biodiversity/README.md

 ### Are the differences between species and their conservation status significant?

-To do list:
-- Substituir os NaN por not_protected
-- contingency table
-- chi-square test

-facegrid
-pivot table
-heatmap

-There are 4 conservation status: endangered, in recovery, species of concern and threatened.
-- All categories have data for 'Species of Concern'
-- 'In Recovery' only for Bird category
-- Maybe, that data is not complete yeat, the species are under observation for update.
+Mammals and Bird have the most % of protected species in dataset (17% and 15% respectly) but those two variables are independent.

+Mammals and Reptiles have a significant relationship.

-### Which animal is most prevalent and what is their distribution amongst parks?
+### Which specie is most prevalent and what is their distribution amongst parks?

-To do list:
-- separar os commons names
-- avaliar quais aparecem mais
-- distribuição desta espécie pelos parques

-The number os species categories spotted the most per park:
+Bat are the most prevalent specie in dataset.

+Park    Observations
+Yellowstone National Park: 4584
+Yosemite National Park:	2657
-- Bryce National Park: Mammal, Bird
+Bryce National Park: 1811
-- Great Smoky Mountains National Park: Mammal, Vascular Plant
+Great Smoky Mountains National Park: 1355
-- Yellowstone National Park: Mammal, Bird, Vascular Plant
-- Yosemite National Park: Mammal, Bird, Vascular Plant

-heatmap
-pivot table